chromatic-protocol/contracts/README.md

 Please refer to our GitBook at https://chromatic-protocol.gitbook.io/docs for an overview of the Chromatic Protocol.

+For the full documentation of the Chromatic Protocol contracts, you can refer to [the contract development documentation](https://chromatic.finance/docs/contracts/intro/).
+It will provide comprehensive information about the contracts, its functionalities, and usage examples.

 ## Table of Contents

 - [Chromatic Protocol](#chromatic-protocol)